Skip to main content

 • showOnLeaderboard (Boolean or Number): if specified, will include the player in any calls to FetchLeaderboard for this duration.
 If true, will show on the leaderboard permanently.
 If a Number, will show on the leaderboard for that duration.

-Resetting an accumulator's value
+Resetting an accumulator

 To reset an accumulator to its initial state, use the delete keyword: